jason-p-cress/ASM--Remedy-topology-mediator/README.md

 Some items to note:

--- Remedy may throttle queries that are performed against its REST API.
-I have done a fair amount of testing with this to get a balance that is both performant, but does not cause Remedy to say "you're taking too much".
-This currently is controlled by the 'limit' variable in both the getCiData and getCiRelationships functions.
-It is currently set to 2500 for CI queries and 50000 for relationship queries.
-It is likely possible that the CI query limit could be upped to close to 10000, but for our needs the CI count and performance was not a limiting factor.
-   The relationship queries, in our testing, had an upper bound of around 65000.
-   Either of these limits may need to be tweaked depending on your service level, if you start to see errors during the REST calls.

 -- There are functions available that will send objects directly to the ASM REST interface rather than writing out to a file.
 This may be implemented in the future, but if you would like to play with it now, you could comment out the sections that